codefresh-io/terraform-provider-codefresh/docs/resources/pipeline.md

 - `branch` (String) Branch that should be passed for build triggered by this cron trigger.
 - `disabled` (Boolean) Flag to disable the trigger.
+- `encrypted_variables` (Map of String) Trigger level encrypted variables.
+Please note that drift will not be detected for encrypted variables
 - `git_trigger_id` (String) Related git-trigger id.
 Will by used to take all possible git information by branch.
 - `options` (Block List) The trigger's options. (see [below for nested schema](#nestedblock--spec--cron_trigger--options))
 - `runtime_environment` (Block List) The runtime environment for the trigger. (see [below for nested schema](#nestedblock--spec--cron_trigger--runtime_environment))